digiltd/oh-rtd-test/Pioneer-AVR-Binding.md

      Switch  AV_Mute  { pioneeravr="INIT:livingroom:MUTE_QUERY, ON:livingroom:MUTE, OFF:livingroom:UNMUTE" }
      Dimmer  AV_Volume { pioneeravr="INIT:livingroom:VOLUME_QUERY, INCREASE:livingroom:VOLUME_UP, DECREASE:livingroom:VOLUME_DOWN, *:livingroom:VOLUME_SET" }

+_Note: The "INIT" action will be called once upon initialization of the binding.
+Its purpose is to query the current state of the receiver, so the item state represents the receiver state when the binding is running.
+Without that command, the initial values will be uninitialized until a corresponding command is performed to change the setting, or the receiver sends an update on his own._

 ## List of predefined Pioneer AV receiver commands